XP-NETWORK/documentation/docs/Multibridge2.0/why.md

 ## ❓ Why NFTs 🪬
 There's no question that trading cryptocurrencies is a lucrative business.
 However, tokens are only a means of payment for goods and services.
 While *Transaction fees* are the **native services** 🚖 of the blockchains that can be paid with FTs, they still need something other than tokenomics in itself to develop and thrive.

-Every economy needs goods to be traded to bring action and life into an ecosystem. *NFTs* are universal wrappers of ownership or access control rights to physical or virtual assets and therefore, are the most **natural goods** 🛍️ that can be bought and sold for fungible tokens and so for further development.
+Every economy needs goods to be traded to bring action and life into an ecosystem. *NFTs* are universal wrappers of ownership or access control rights to physical or virtual assets and therefore, are the most **natural goods** 🛍️ that can be bought and sold for fungible tokens and ensuring further development.

-Anything can be minted as an NFT in the crypto world: art 🎨, music 🎻, tickets 🎫, diplomas 📜, certificates 🏵️, licences 📑, permits 📃, ownership contracts of any kind 💼 , controll over IoT devices 📹 or AI 🧠 entities and traded as derivaties.
+Anything can be minted as an NFT in the crypto world: art 🎨, music 🎻, tickets 🎫, diplomas 📜, certificates 🏵️, licenses 📑, permits 📃, ownership contracts of any kind 💼 , control over IoT devices 📹 or AI 🧠 entities, and traded as derivatives.

 # Reasons for Bridging